dfsoeten/docker-ssl/readme.md

 # Docker & Automatic SSL = 😍
-This is a simple working example how to automatically secure your NodeJS / whatever application using a NGINX reversy proxy and certbot.
+This is a simple working example how to automatically secure your NodeJS / whatever application using a NGINX reverse proxy and [Certbot](https://certbot.eff.org/).

 This makes use of the [automatic NGINX proxy](https://github.com/jwilder/nginx-proxy) and [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion).